-Do you want to get longer and thicker eyelashes (who doesn’t) without resorting to false ones or extensions?
-If you’re here, you’re probably considering using an eyelash growth serum.
+Do you want to get longer and thicker eyelashes (who doesn’t) without resorting to false eyelashes or extensions?
+If you’re here, you’re probably considering using an eyelash growth serum for the first time.

 You are not alone.
 Did you know that the worldwide Eyelash Serum market was worth $746.7 million in 2020 and is expected to grow to $1,228.4 Million by 2028?1